pySRURGS/pySRURGS/paper/paper.md

 independent variables and our dependent variable. ``pySRURGS`` is a python code for symbolic regression by uniform random global search.
-Typically, symbolic regression problems are solved using genetic programming [@Koza:1992], but the data demonstrating that genetic programming actually outperforms random search on symbolic regression problems is lacking.
+Typically, symbolic regression problems are solved using genetic programming [@Koza:1992], but the data demonstrating that genetic programming outperforms random search on symbolic regression problems is lacking.
 Comparing the performance of an algorithm against that of random search demonstrates the advantage gained by the algorithm's internal machinery.
 Our review of the literature found a